StratoQuantX/StratoQuantX/README.md

 ---

 ## ⚠️ Disclaimer
-This is a **private, closed group** — we’re not recruiting and we’re not a public trading signal provider.
+This is a **private, closed group** — we’re not actively recruiting and we’re not a public trading signal provider.
 Everything here is **for educational and experimental purposes only**.

 ---